suhasAkamai/cli-accessrevocation/README.md

 ```

-#### Revoking the Token - Adding the token to blacklist
+#### Revoking the Token - Adding the token to blocklist
-This command provides details on how to add the token to the blacklist
+This command provides details on how to add the token to the blocklist
 ```

 $ akamai accessrevocation revoke-token 44 /Users/sbharadw/Documents/cli-AR/identifier.json